 - Pre-work for your Learners does not roll over between courses.
 If your Learner will be attending another course other than the one that they were originally enrolled in, then they will need to complete their pre-work again.
 This ensures that the course material is fresh in their minds prior to attending the Instructor led training portion of the course.

 - Can Instructors use video conferencing platforms other than Zoom?

-- Our courses were designed to be used with Zoom, and your Blended Instructor certification fee includes a National Council-provided Zoom account for teaching.
+- Our courses were designed to be used with Zoom.
 However, you may use any video conferencing platform you prefer, as long as you provide the same experience as you would with Zoom.

 If you choose to use a platform other than Zoom, you will be responsible for integrating the activities and experiences of the course using the new platform.
 You’ll need to match the exact functionality required to teach MHFA, including breakout rooms, polls, file upload and screensharing.

 - How will First Aiders certified on Cornerstone be able to access their manuals and certificates?

 - Starting November 1, First Aiders who completed their training in Cornerstone can log into MHFA Connect to access their certificates and course materials.
 They will need to use the same email address they used to login to Cornerstone and click Forgot password? to reset their password.

 - How will learners receive information about the course?

 - Learners will get automatic emails from MHFA Connect.
 You can also email your learners to provide additional support.